 Representing one of our Top or Standout Charities at a public event (a veg fest, neighborhood festival, health expo, etc.) allows you to educate people about the cruelties of animal agriculture and available opportunities to help (volunteering with or donating to our recommended charities, eating less meat, etc.).
 Contact our recommended charities directly to see if they could provide supplies (literature, sign-up sheets, tablecloth, donation box, etc.).
-Some of them (e.g., Animal Equality) might even provide food giveaways.
+Some of them might even provide food giveaways.
 We recommend representing a charity rather than having a generic table so that you can sign people up for e-newsletters which will provide them future opportunities to take action.
+Some charities like Albert Schweitzer Foundation are represented by several groups in different locations.
 If it’s not feasible to represent a recommended charity directly, you can order literature and make or buy some food samples (Tofurky chick’n or Field Roast sausages and baked goods work great) to pass out while telling people about farmed animal suffering and ways they can help.

 Pros: Tabling provides an opportunity for longer conversations with individuals, and likely has more of an impact than just handing someone a leaflet as they pass by.

 Cons: More time is involved in gathering supplies and setting up/tearing down, more volunteers are required, and there is often a fee associated with having a table at an event (see VegFund below).
 There is limited evidence of the effectiveness of tabling or handing out food samples.